Umbraco Heartcore

 Sending HTTP headers

-GraphQL Playground supports requests made with HTTP headers - in case for example an authorization token is needed.
-The HTTP HEADERS section can be accessed from the bottom-left corner of the Playground window.
-By default, it contains the umb-project-alias header, which is the alias of your Heartcore project.
+GraphQL Playground supports requests with HTTP headers if an authorization token is needed.
+The HTTP HEADERS section can be accessed from the bottom-right corner of the Playground window.
+By default, it contains the umb-project-alias header, the alias of your Heartcore project.
 It is possible to add multiple headers.

 Query variables